SebasGambaDev/ApiRestCompra/README.md

 ### The challenge

-- Crear Api Rest que permitiera consultar,crear,editar y eliminar las entidades Compra-Detalles.
+- Create Api Rest that would allow querying, creating, editing and deleting Purchase-Details entities.
-- Usuario debe haber un servicio de autenticación por medio de usuario y contraseña retornando un token con una vigencia de 60 minutos.
+- User must have an authentication service by means of username and password returning a token with a validity of 60 minutes.
-- Creación de tabla log para validar trazabilidad.
+- Creation of log table to validate traceability.

 ### Screenshot